AugustusClient/Augustus-Wiki/src/content/docs/misc/aquamessenger.md

 ---
 title: AquaMessenger
 ---
-AquaMessenger enabled Communication between Augustus Users and AquaClient Users
+AquaMessenger enabled Communication between Augustus Users and AquaClient Users.

-// What the fuck is aquaclient bro :sob:
+What the fuck is aquaclient bro :sob: